Stokalas/PSP-1uzd/readme.md

 ## First laboratory work of the OOD course

-1) Part: Unit tests with "ghost" classes
+- First Part: Unit tests with "ghost" classes.